bafnetwork/baf-wallet-v3/docs/docs/Deployment.md

 DISCORD_CLIENT_SECRET=<secret>
 ```

-and run it with `node` or your preferred node process manager (e.g. `pm2`).
+Then run it with `npm start` within the `dist/apps/api`.
+It's totally OK to copy it somewhere else.

 ## Deploying the Bot

 To deploy the Bot, build it by running `npx nx run bot:build:test`.
 A single, optimized script will be placed in `dist/apps/bot`.
+Then, do `node scripts/create-dist-bot-package-json.js` to generate a package.json in `dist/apps/bot`

-Copy that file to wherever you plan to run the bot (e.g. a DigitalOcean droplet).
 To run the script, set up the environment variables it needs, namely:

 ```
 DISCORD_CLIENT_ID